Shriek map: Examples

 Verdier duality, where $f_!$ is a "less usual" functor.

 In algebraic topology, these arise particularly in fiber bundles, where they yield maps that have the opposite of the usual variance.
-They are thus called wrong way maps, Gysin maps, as they originated in the Gysin sequence, or transfer maps.
+They are thus called wrong way maps, umkehr maps, Gysin maps, as they originated in the Gysin sequence, or transfer maps.
 A fiber bundle $F \to E \to B,$ with base space B, fiber F, and total space E, has, like any other continuous map of topological spaces, a covariant map (pushforward) on homology $H_*(E) \to H_*(B)$ and a contravariant map (pullback) on cohomology $H^*(B) \to H^*(E).$ However, it also has a covariant map on cohomology, corresponding in de Rham cohomology to "integration along the fiber", and a contravariant map on homology, corresponding in de Rham cohomology to "pointwise product with the fiber".
 The composition of the "wrong way" map with the usual map gives a map from the homology of the base to itself, analogous to a unit/counit of an adjunction; compare also Galois connection.

 These can be used in understanding and proving the product property for the Euler characteristic of a fiber bundle.